zcericola/HTML-CSS-Practice-Problems/README.md

   * Open `step-2.css`.
   * Give the div with a class of `.logo-container` a height and a width so you can see the element on the webpage.
   * Now we need to move the element over to the left like you see in `step-2.jpg`.
-So lets make it float left by using `float: left`.
+So lets give it a css property that will make it move to the left.
   * Now the element is too close to the top-left corner.
-So lets give it a `margin-top` and a `margin-left`.
-Like this `margin-top: 20px` and `margin-left: 10px`.
+So lets give it some margin to move it to the correct position.
   * The last thing we need to do is fix the height and the width to make our webpage look as close as we can to `step-2.jpg`.
     * <details>